 Expected learning outcomes

-The student is able to recognize the chemical nomenclature, perform stoichiometric calculations and recognize the properties of the chemical solutions.
-Moreover, learns to define the state and the stability of systems (one or more components distributed in one or more phases) when is known the composition, temperature and pressure.
+Student will be able to recognize the chemical nomenclature, perform stoichiometric calculations and recognize the properties of chemical solutions.
+Moreover, he learns to define the state and the stability of systems (one or more components distributed in one or more phases) when are known the composition, temperature and pressure.
 The concepts of chemical kinetics allow the student to outline the processes in terms of elementary steps, subsequent or simultaneous, and the temperature dependence of the respective rates.

 Lesson period: year

 (In case of multiple editions, please check the period, as it may vary)